ShortCipher/HexDiff/README.md

 To Do
 -----

+- Add option to *only* display diff lines.
 - Use a structure to pass data around instead of numerous args?
 - Find a workaround for global variables.